Vitamin D3 supplemental intake as a ratio of bodyweight - for

 they partly or fully support what follows, please remember that you are

 electronic technician in the important field of human nutrition

-The details of how I chose these ratios are on a separate page:
+The details of how I derived these ratios from the work of Ekwaru et al. 2014 are on a separate page:

 There is a ratio-based vitamin D calculator at Grassroots Health

 A second page here analyzes the output of this calculator:

 The Grassroots Health calculator's base and upper ratios seem to be:

 micrograms of D3 per kilogram bodyweight per day. |

 with rounding up or down to the nearest 25 micrograms = 1000 IU